 The Company's financial position, its cash flows and liquidity position are set out in the financial statements.
 In addition, note 11 to the financial statements includes the Company's risk management and policies, details of its financial instruments, its exposures to credit risk and liquidity risk and its objectives, policies and processes for managing its capital.
-Based on the review of the 2019 and 2020 financial forecasts, the Directors consider that the Company has adequate financial resources and believe that the Company is well placed to manage its business risks successfully and to continue in operational existence for the foreseeable future.
+Based on the review of the 2020 and 2021 financial forecasts, and having assessed the potential impact of the Covid-19 global pandemic on the Company, the Directors consider that the Company has adequate financial resources and believe that the Company has adopted appropriate measures to ensure that it can continue in operational existence for the foreseeable future.
 As such the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.